re-xyr/availability-old/README.md

 - The effect is implemented for the monad, and
 - The effect constraint `Eff e` is available in the context.

 The second requirement decouples the availability of effects from the monad implementation.
-At last, we use a function `runUnderlying` to clear the constraints and restore the underlying monad.
+At last, we use a function `runM` to clear the constraints and restore the underlying monad.
 A typical example looks like this:

 ```haskell
 data Ctx = Ctx { foo :: Int, bar :: IORef Bool } deriving (Generic)